bookofproofs/fpl/README.md

 # 2 High-Level Conceptual Design

-The project to develop FPL started June 14, 2020, as described in at [https://www.bookofproofs.org/branches/fpl-formal-proving-language/](https://www.bookofproofs.org/branches/fpl-formal-proving-language/).
-Originally, developing the specification was planned as a collaborative project.
-Unfortunately, and probably due to the pandemic, no community formed to work on it.
-Meanwhile, I could work on the project I initiated on my own.
-I identified the following High-Level Requirements for the FPL language:
+The project to develop FPL started June 14, 2020.
+In my [research paper](https://github.com/bookofproofs/fpl/blob/master/hld/FPLHighLevelDesign.pdf), I identified the following High-Level Requirements for the FPL language:

 | No.        | Requirement for FPL         | Level  |